Davies, Chapter Two, Defining Art

 i.
 Most likely necessary condition is that art must be an artifact

 ii.
-But since driftwood can be art and it is not an artifact, this necessary conditions fails
+But since driftwood (selected and placed in a gallery) can be art and it is not an artifact, this necessary conditions fails

 b.
-Critique: But this objection ignores that necessary conditions might come in a disjunctive list
+Critique: But this objection ignores that necessary conditions might come in a disjunctive (=either/or) list

 i.
-X or Y or X (like the cluster theory of art’s nature)
+What is necessary is to possess either X or Y or X (like the cluster theory below)

 ii.
-Necessary condition for being a parent that either one is a bio father, or bio mother, or legally adopt a child
+Necessary condition for being a parent that either one is a bio father, or bio mother, or has legally adopted a child

-(1) Piece succeeds as artwork, or is intended as an artwork, or falls in an established artwork category, or has sufficient number of art relevant categories.
+(1) Piece succeeds as artwork, or is intended as an artwork, or falls in an established artwork category, etc.

 c.
 2nd argument: Art’s creative, rebellious, transgressive nature prevents its definition

 i.
-Much art repudiates what was thought to be essential to art that came before it
+Much art repudiates what was thought to be essential to previous art

 ii.
 The bewildering variety of artworks and revolutionary character of art make it implausible that all art shares a common nature